How to Turn a Posterior Baby: Tips From an OP Mom

-Signs Your Baby is Posterior
+How to Tell if Your Baby is Posterior

 Some practitioners can tell if your baby is posterior just by palpitation.
-However, this is entirely dependent on your baby’s position, your physique, and the experience.
-Many other providers rely on an ultrasound for confirmation.
+However, this is entirely dependent on your baby’s position, your physique, and the experience of your providers.

 - No butt by your rib cage (not to be confused with the stiff, immovable mass of a baby’s head)